Power-Lab/power-transformation-lab-site/README.md

 `[papers, renewable_energy_planning]` so it will show up under the "Renewable energy planning" category.

-Currently, multiple categories is not supported.
-Papers without one of these tags will appear when all are shown but not under any category.
+Currently, having multiple categories for a single paper is not supported.
+Papers without any of these tags will appear when all are shown but not under any category.

 #### Paper Type